 - Restaurants and food

-Just like the other types of coverage, you’ll have a limit to how much your insurance will cover.
-It’ll be up to you to decide whether or not you should have more coverage.
-Some policies may even limit the amount of time that your homeowners coverage will cover your living costs.
+Just like the other types of coverage, you’ll have a limit to how much your insurance pays out for claims.
+It’ll be up to you to decide whether or not you should have more protection.
+Some policies may even limit the amount of time that your homeowners policy will pay your living costs.
 Be sure to check with your insurer about their time policies on additional living expenses.

-Additional living expenses coverage is separate from the other three types.
-If you reach your limit for additional living expenses, it won’t affect how much your insurance will cover your house or belongings.
+Additional living expenses is separate from the other three homeowners coverage types.
+If you reach your limit, it won’t affect how much your home insurance covers.
 Though, you may still want to raise your limits to allow for extra protection.

 How to Add Extra Protection